top of page

 The black tree and progress bar.
 Takes a while. but then I can ssh back in

 unless it has reset everything I just did....
 Yes, yes it did.
 Dang it!
+Jailbreak and usbnet are undone....
 Shows up as a

 storage device again.
 At least the files I put in the uninstallers dir are still there so I can do this all again if I want.

-I got my LCD today.
-I tried it on the UM FeatherS2 board and eventually got it going once I worked out which library to use (Arduino_GFX_Library by Moon on Our Nation (odd name)) And that SDO was MOSI and SDI is MISO.
-And that the LDO2 is controlled by GPIO21 on the feather2.
-Make sure you leave MISO from the LCD disconnected.
-Apparently the iLi9488 holds it even when the CS is off and that would mess up the SD card.
-(Which is full-sized not micro, Boo!)
+I got my 3.5" LCD from Adafruit Adafruit TFT FeatherWing - 3.5 480x320 Touchscreen for Feathers — Little Bird .
+I tried it on the UM FeatherS2 board and eventually got it going once I worked out which library to use (Arduino_GFX.h and Adafruit_HX8357.h and Adafruit_TSC2007.h) And that SDO was MOSI and SDI is MISO.
+And that the LDO2 (power regulator for display and gps and stuff) is controlled by GPIO21 on the feather2.

 LilyGo esp32_s3 oled